Grim-/Outward.Mount/docs/index.md

     All the **9dot** mounts also have customizable emission (Such as the glowing chest of the Alpha Coral Horn or tentacles of the SandShark).

-- Added [Mounts components](https://github.com/Grim-/Outward.Mount/blob/main/docs/MountComponents.md) system allowing players to customize certain aspects of the mount.
+- Added [Mounts components](https://github.com/Grim-/Outward.Mount/blob/main/docs/MountComponents.md) system allowing players to customize certain aspects of the mount, such as adding decoration items or granting buffs to it's owner.

 - Added Eggs for certain species where applicable otherwise whistles still remain.